venu-shastri/ooad-uml-knowledge/use-cases.md

 ### Use Case Diagrams
-•A picture
+- A picture
-•describes how actors relate to use cases
-•and use cases relate to one another
+- describes how actors relate to use cases and use cases relate to one another
-•Diagrams are not essential
+- Diagrams are not essential
-•They are helpful in giving an overview, but only secondary in importance to the textual description •They do not capture the full information of the actual use cases •In contrast, text is essential
+- They are helpful in giving an overview, but only secondary in importance to the textual description
+- They do not capture the full information of the actual use cases
+- In contrast, **text** is essential
+- Objectives
+- Built in early stages of development
+-Purpose
+•Specify the context of a system
+•Capture the requirements of a system
+•Validate a systems architecture
+•Drive implementation and generate test cases •Developed by analysts and domain experts
+-

 ## Use Case Building Blocks
 - Subject
 - Actors